Mexico–Republic of Texas relations

+The transfer of power from the Republic to the new state of Texas formally took place on February 19, 1846.

 Mexican Texas

 Before Texas was a Republic it was a Mexican Territory, with a population of just 4000 Tejanos.
-By 1824 The Mexican Government desperate to populate the region invited Americans to settle the region, under the requirement and assumption that the settlers would: a) learn the Spanish Language, b) convert to Roman Catholicism, and c) be loyal to the Mexican Government.
-By 1832 the number of American settlers topped 30,000, very few of the settlers obeyed any of the three compromises, and most had also brought slavery into Texas, which was against Mexican Law.
-When the government began to enforce the ban on slavery, desire for secession reached its peak, eventually leading to the Texas Revolution, and de facto Texan Independence.
+By 1824, the Mexican government, desperate to populate the region, invited Americans to settle the region under the requirement and assumption that the settlers would learn the Spanish Language, convert to Roman Catholicism, and be loyal to the Mexican government.
+In 1829, U.S. President Andrew Jackson made a failed attempt to buy Texas from Mexico for $5 million.
+By 1832 the number of American settlers topped 30,000; very few of the settlers obeyed any of the three compromises, and most had also brought slavery into Texas, which was against Mexican law.
+When the government began to enforce the ban on slavery, desire for secession reached its peak, eventually leading to the Texas Revolution, and de facto Texan independence.

 Continuation of conflict after Texan Independence

-Just because General Santa Anna surrendered to the Texans did not end disputes, Texas claimed large portions of New Mexico they never occupied, and Mexico never gave up attempts to take back land from Texas.
+Although General Santa Anna surrendered to the Texans, disputes between the two nations did not end.
+Texas claimed large portions of New Mexico they never occupied, and Mexico never gave up attempts to take back land from Texas.

 Mexican Recognition of Texan Independence

 Mexico never recognized Texas' independence.
-Instead the Mexican Government considered Texas a rebellious territory still belonging to The Mexican Federation.
+Instead, the Mexican government considered Texas a rebellious territory still belonging to the Mexican federation.
 By 1838, though Texas consolidated a firm hold over its eastern lands, a majority of territory claimed under the Treaty of Velasco remained under either Indian hegemony or Mexican control.
-Texas claimed the official southern and western border between the two countries to be the Rio Grande, Mexico considered it a ridiculous compromise to even allow the eastern part of Texas to remain independent while insisting any border that may exist was at the Nueces.
+Texas claimed the official southern and western border between the two countries to be the Rio Grande, while Mexico considered it a ridiculous compromise to even allow the eastern part of Texas to remain independent and insisted any border that may exist was at the Nueces.
 Mexico's army made frequent attempts to reclaim its territory of Texas.